WebLintCode/Web-Bootcamp/projects/todo-app/instructions.md

 ## Steps:

-b) In your index.html create an input field to allow user to enter a Text.
+a) In your index.html create an input field to allow user to enter a Text.

     Example:
 ```html